rust-lang/book/src/ch13-00-functional-features.md

 }
 ```

-Whoah!
+Cool!
 The standard library implements `IntoIterator` on vectors directly,
 allowing you to take ownership of each element of the vector.
 But it also
 implements it on `&Vec<T>` and `&mut Vec<T>`, which allow you to iterate over
 references and mutable references, respectively.
 Since the `for` loop